practicalli/clojure-web-services/create-a-handler-function/if-function.md

   (else-function))
 ```

 The `do` function calls each function evaluation in turn, returning the result of the last function called.

-> **Hint** The if function is a very simplistic way to define routes in our web application.
+> ####Hint:: The if function is a very simplistic way to define routes in our web application.
 Soon we will look at Compojure, a library for elegantly managing routing for our Clojure application.